MLeidel/CodeScriber/CSdoc.md

 In the menu click on "Options" --> "New Snipit".
 Enter a _trigger word_ that you will use with Ctrl-Z to insert the snip of code.
 Enter the code to be inserted with the _trigger word_.
-Hit Save (Ctrl-S).
+Hit Save (Ctrl-S) to append to the snipit list.

-The new snipits will not be available to use until CodeScriber is re-launched.
+**The new snipits will not be available to use until CodeScriber is re-launched.**

 View and edit/delete snipits from the `tags.js` file.
+You can sort the snipits by selecting them in the `tags.js` file and hitting Ctrl-Alt-S.

 ---